 Before we get to know what is an eCommerce business budget, let's get to know what a business budget is, in general.

 A business budget is a detailed plan of how you will spend your capital over a certain period. i.e. monthly or yearly.

-Budgeting will help you control your expenditure and predict your expected revenue.
+Budgeting will help you control your expenditures and predict your expected revenue.

-Good decision making plays an important role in the success of an eCommerce business.
-A budget plan will make your decision quick and better.
-An eCommerce budget plan will also help you with the following –
+Good decision-making plays an important role in the success of an eCommerce business.
+An eCommerce budget plan will make your decision quick and better.
+An eCommerce business budget plan will also help you with the following –

 - Gather Sufficient Fund: Budgeting lets you know how much capital you will need in order to smoothly run your business operations.
 Therefore, you can gather sufficient funds prior to the start of a new quarter/year.

 - Spend Wisely: With budgeting, you can know beforehand where you should spend money and where not to.
 Making these types of financial decisions is impossible without a budget plan to help you.

 - Predict Expected Revenue: With an online business budget plan in place, you can predict your expected revenue and create a probable profit/loss statement beforehand.
 This will allow you to compare your eCommerce's expected vs real growth.

 A budget plan for your eCommerce business will help your run your business smoothly even when you face tough times.
 So it is quite necessary for any eCommerce or for any business to have a budget laid out before a new month/year.